dtonhofer/rpmsnap/README.md

 Paul Waterman's [rpmscomp](https://github.com/pdwaterman/rpmscomp/).
 It uses `ssh(1)` to grab a dump of the remote RPM database.

-Suggestion for use if you have several machines (and NFS or SVN)
+Suggestion for use if you have several machines
 -----------------------------------------------

 Suppose you have three machines called 'alpha.example.com', 'bravo.example.com' and 'charlie.example.com'.